 Waterworks: Annual Student Exhibition

-“Waterworks”, a separate exhibition that features some members of the classes, is held at a commercial gallery each year in the spring or summer.
-Participation in this exhibition is optional, for an additional fee, and provides an opportunity for the developing artist to become involved in the process of preparing for an exhibition: from matting and framing, to developing a mail list, understanding public relations, and selling of work in a commercial gallery without paying any sales commission.
+“Waterworks”, is an annual student exhibition (location/date/fees may vary).
+Participation in this exhibition is optional, for an additional fee, and provides an opportunity for the developing artist to become involved in the process of preparing for an exhibition: from matting and framing, to developing a mail list, understanding public relations, and selling of work without paying any sales commission.
 Read More »

 Inquiries into small group, or individual private sessions are welcome.
 Contact Ed or call 773-539-6047.